Articles in this section

 Dim wordDocument As WordDocument = New WordDocument(filePath)

-' Creates New MemoryStream to save Word document.
+' Creates a new MemoryStream to save the Word document.

 Dim stream As MemoryStream = New MemoryStream()